tomhruby1/ROSBridgeLib/README.md

     return "std_msgs/PoseMsg";
   }

-  // Important function (I think, converting json to PoseMsg) public new static ROSBridgeMsg ParseMessage(JSONNode msg) {
+  // Important function (I think..
+Converts json to PoseMsg) public new static ROSBridgeMsg ParseMessage(JSONNode msg) {
     return new PoseMsg (msg);
   }

-  // This function should fire on each ros message public new static void CallBack(ROSBridgeMsg msg) {
+  // This function should fire on each received ros message public new static void CallBack(ROSBridgeMsg msg) {

     // Update ball position, or whatever